lindiap/tractor-field-operations-dataset/README.md

 If you use this dataset in your research, please cite:

-> _"Lindia, P., et al. (2025).
-Predictive Maintenance in Agricultural Machinery: Spatiotemporal Anomaly Detection with LLM-Generated Test Faults.
-Under Review."_

-> _"Lindia, P., et al. (2024).
-Enhancing the Evaluation of Fault Detection Models in Smart Agriculture Using LLM Agents for Rule-Based Anomaly Generation.
-Under Review."_
+> Lindia, L., Cantini, R., Bettucci, F., Sartori, L., & Trunfio, P. (2025). _"Predictive maintenance in agricultural machinery: Spatiotemporal anomaly detection with LLM-generated test faults"_ [Manuscript submitted for publication]. _Engineering Applications of Artificial Intelligence._

 ---